EvotecIT/PSEventViewer/README.md

 ## Description

 This module was built for a project of Events Reporting.
-As it was a bit inefficient, I've decided to rewrite it and split reading events to separate module.
+As it was a bit inefficient, I've decided to rewrite it and split reading events to separate modules.
 While underneath it's just a wrapper over `Get-WinEvent`, it does add few tweaks here and there...

 The project was split into 2 parts: